 This course introduces the fundamental characteristics of the rainforest and adjacent ecosystems.
 Students will learn, through direct observation, lectures, seminars, field exercises and interpretation, about the physical and biological forces that shape the tropical forest and its plant and animal inhabitants.
-The course begins with a series of seminars in the spring semester on campus, followed by an extended field trip to Costa Rica in June.
-Prerequisite: BI102 or ES104.
+The course begins with a series of seminars in the spring semester on campus, followed by an extended field trip to Costa Rica in December/January.
+Prerequisite: B1102 or ES104 or ES103 or instructor permission.
 Preference will be given to Juniors and Seniors majoring in Biology or Environmental Science.
+Students must be in good academic standing; permission of the instructors required.
 In addition, attendance at an information session prior to course registration is required for enrollment.
-Spring - June, alternate years
+Fall, with December travel, alternate years